|No. of coats||3|

 Weathered terracotta needs to be water-bead tested.
 If the water beads on the surface, sanding will be required to remove the surface coating before painting.
 If the water soaks in to the Terracotta, then the paint can be applied directly.

 Metal needs a suitable primer before painting with Ronseal Garden Paint.
 Use grey primer under darker colours, and white primer under lighter colours.

-Simply remove any dust or loose material with a stiff brush and give it a good wipe before painting.
+Remove any dust or loose material with a stiff brush before painting.
+This product is not suitable for walls prone to damp.